arturz/fork-with-emitter/README.md

   kill()

   /*
-    same as exported 'master' methods, but points to slave instead of master */ on(event, listener), emit(event, listener),
+    Same as exported 'master' methods, but points to slave instead of master.
+  */
+  on(event, listener),
+  emit(event, listener),